m1ndcrap/2D-spider-man-framework/README.md

 # 2D-spider-man-framework
-A WIP repository for a 2D spider-man framework to use in Unity.
+A WIP repository for a 2D Spider-Man framework to use in Unity.
 Credit if used!